Tilting Uranus: Collisions versus Spin--Orbit Resonance: Revisiting the Collision Model

-First, we explore cases where the planet initially spins slowly.
+First, we explore cases where the planet initially spins slowly ($T_{i}\ll 17.2$ hr).
 In Figure \ref{fig:den_slow_GF} we have Uranus's initial spin period four times slower than its current value, tilted to 40\textdegree, and the planet was struck by two Earth-mass impactors.
-In this case, even if Uranus was tilted initially by another method, the odds of generating Uranus's current spin state is the same as if the planet was untilted.
-This is shown in Table \ref{table:odds:2}, and the entries show similar likelihoods to the non-spinning case.
-However, both the non-spinning and slow spinning cases are improbable for two reasons.
+In this case, even if Uranus was tilted initially by another method, the odds of generating Uranus's current spin state are about the same as if the planet was untilted.
+This is shown in Table \ref{table:odds:2}, and the entries show similar likelihoods to the nonspinning case.
+However, both the nonspinning and slow-spinning cases are improbable for two reasons.
 First, the mechanism responsible for removing excess angular momentum during gas accretion needs to be extremely efficient.
-And second, the odds that both Uranus and Neptune were spun up similarly by impacts requires significant fine tuning.
+And second, the odds that both Uranus and Neptune were spun up similarly by impacts require significant fine-tuning.

-Accordingly, we investigate the effects of gas accretion by considering impacts onto an untilted fast spinning Uranus.
-Note that since we are adding angular momentum vectors, the order does not matter; therefore, striking Uranus with a giant impactor before the planet accretes gas will yield the same probability distributions as the reverse case considered here.
-For an initial spin period near Uranus's current value, the minimum impactor mass increases by $\sqrt{2}$ from $\sim0.4\,M_{\oplus}$ to $0.55\,M_{\oplus}$ over the non-spinning case because the planet already has the correct $|\vec{L}|$ which must be rotated by $\sim90$\textdegree~by the impact.
-However, while the non-spinning case has a relatively flat obliquity distribution, a fast spinning planet is more resistant to change.
+Accordingly, we investigate the effects of gas accretion by considering impacts onto an untilted fast-spinning ($T_{i}= 17.2$ hr) Uranus.
+Note that because we are adding angular momentum vectors, the order does not matter; therefore, striking Uranus with a giant impactor before the planet accretes gas will yield the same probability distributions as the reverse case considered here.
+For an initial spin period near Uranus's current value, the minimum impactor mass increases by $\sqrt{2}$ from $\sim0.4\,M_{\oplus}$ to $0.55\,M_{\oplus}$ over the nonspinning case because the planet already has the correct $|\vec{L}|$, which must be rotated by $\sim90$\textdegree~by the impact.
+However, while the slowly spinning cases have a relatively flat obliquity distribution, a fast-spinning planet is more resistant to change.
 For example, striking this planet with a 1 $M_{\oplus}$ object will most likely yield little to no change to the planet's spin state (see Figure 7(a) in \cite{2020ApJ...888...60R}).
 Introducing more impactors does not change this conclusion appreciably; the planet still tends to remain with a low tilt and similar spin period.
-Figure \ref{fig:den_fast_GF} demonstrates this with the most favorable case of two 1 $M_{\oplus}$ strikes onto an untilted planet already spinning with a 17.2 hrs period.
+Figure \ref{fig:den_fast_GF} demonstrates this with the most favorable case of two 1 $M_{\oplus}$ strikes onto an untilted planet already spinning with a 17.2 hr period.
 Additional cases are reported in Table \ref{table:odds:4}.